 Use allowable deductions to trim your tax bill

 Erik Lozano is a banker by day and a rideshare driver by night in San Diego, California.
-He tracks the mileage on his car related to his rideshare income and deducts that portion for mileage, maintenance, gas and insurance costs at tax time.
+He tracks the mileage on his car related to his rideshare income and deducts that portion for mileage - which includes maintenance, gas and insurance costs - at tax time.

 First, determine the difference between your expenses.